-- 19. (1) The Commission must appoint a suitably qualified and experienced person as chief executive officer of the Commission for the purpose of assisting the Commission in the performance of its financial, administrative and clerical functions. - (2) The chief executive officer- - (a) is appointed on such terms and conditions and receives such remuneration, allowances and other employment benefits as the Commission may determine; and - (b) must enter into a performance agreement with the Commission on acceptance 50 of the appointment. - (3) The chief executive officer- - (a) must, subject to the approval of the Commission and the provisions of subsection (4), appoint such staff as may be reasonably necessary to assist him or her with the work incidental to the performance by the Commission of its 55 functions;

-- (b) is the head of the administration of the Commission; - (c) is responsible for- - (i) the management of the affairs and operations of the Commission; - (ii) the formation and development of an efficient administration; - (iii) the organisation and management of, and administrative control over, all the members of staff appointed in terms of paragraph (a) and all the persons contemplated in subsection (5); - (iv) the maintenance of discipline in respect of the members of staff; and - (v) the carrying out of the decisions of the Commission, and is for those purposes accountable to the Commission and must report thereon to the 10 Commission as often as may be required by the Commission; and
+- 20. (1) The Commission must appoint a suitably qualified and experienced person or a person seconded in terms of subsection (6) as chief executive officer of the Commission for the purpose of assisting the Commission in the performance of its financial, administrative and clerical functions. - (2) The chief executive officer- - (a) holds office for such fixed term as the Commission may determine at the time of such appointment, but not exceeding five years: Provided that any person whose term of office as chief executive officer has expired, may be reappointed for one additional term; - (b) is appointed on such terms and conditions and receives such remuneration, allowances and other employment benefits as the Commission may determine; and - (c) must enter into a performance agreement with the Commission on acceptance of the appointment. - (3) The chief executive officer- - (a) must, subject to the approval of the Commission and the provisions of subsection (4), appoint such staff as may be reasonably necessary to assist him or her with the work incidental to the performance by the Commission of its functions: - (b) is the head of the administration of the Commission; - (c) is responsible for- - (i) the management of the affairs and operations of the Commission; - (ii) the formation and development of an efficient administration; - (iii) the organisation and management of, and administrative control over, all the members of staff appointed in terms of paragraph (a), all the persons seconded in terms of subsection (6) and all the persons contemplated in subsection (7);